 I think one of the great ways to explore the city is to get on one of these trolleybuses in Yerevan and make a full trip.
-These buses come in a few colors and while some of them are very old (like the red ones), others are renovated and more comfortable to travel on (like the green ones).
-Most of them are from the Soviet era, so you also get to feel the Soviet atmosphere.
+Some of these are slightly old, from the Soviet era, but there are newer ones too.
 Besides riding in a means of public transport like this, it brings you closer to the locals.

 Importantly, these buses run on electricity; they are cheap and quite slow - slow enough for you to see the city while riding.
-And of course since this is public transport, they will take you to residential areas, away from the touristic spots.
-This is something to consider if you have already been to all of the touristic spots and are open for new adventures.
+And of course, since this is public transport, they will take you to residential areas, away from the touristic spots.
+This is something to consider if you have already been to all of the touristic spots and are open to new adventures.
 Just make sure that you take a full ride so that you come back where you started from (and to avoid getting lost in the residential areas).
 Such a full trip may take an hour or so.
-Usually a good location to take the trolleybus is Mashtots avenue in the center of the city.
+Usually, a good location to take the trolleybus is Mashtots Avenue in the center of the city.

 Masthots avenue